-Michel began to write his first poems during his adolescence.
-He wrote them according to the moods of the day, his feelings at a given moment, and he will continue to do so throughout his life.
+Michel began writing his first poems in his teens.
+He would write them according to the mood of the day, his feelings at a given moment, and would continue to do so throughout his life.

-Just like his novels with poetic writing, these poems are similar to an autobiography which remains to be deciphered and their contents radiate by its frankness and the various topics approached: childhood, love, God and the son, death, loneliness, or still the confrontation found under various forms: confrontation between men and animals, men and brothers, men and God, or quite simply of man facing himself.
+Like his poetically written novels, these poems are akin to an autobiography yet to be deciphered, and their content shines through in its outspokenness and the various themes tackled: childhood, love, God and the son, death, solitude, or confrontation found in different forms: confrontation between men and animals, men and brothers, men and God, or simply man facing himself.

-A tiny part of the poems was already published in two French collections: “Au devant de vous” (In front of you) and “Drôle de monde que le monde de mon Père” (Funny world that the world of my father).
+Some of Michel’s poems already published in two collections: “Au devant de vous” and “Drôle de monde que le monde de mon Père”.
+Poems can be viewed via the author’s dedicated INSTAGRAM account.